rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Task 9: Confirm access is denied to storage account<br>
 Step 3:  Repeat steps 1-6 of Task 8<br>

-# Learning Path 4 – Manage Security Operations - Lab 11, 12 and 13 launch in a single lab environment – Total time ~135 hours (90 Min)
+# Learning Path 4 – Manage Security Operations – Total time ~210 hours

-# Remember anywhere the term Azure Active Directory (AAD) select Microsoft Entra ID  (Name change)
+## Lab 7 – Key Vault ~75 Minutes

+## Exercise 2: Configure the Key Vault resource with a key and a secret

+Task 1: Create and configure a Key Vault
+Step 11:  in the resources pane of the resource group, select the keyvault you just created

+## Exercise 3: Configure an Azure SQL database and a data-driven application

+Task 2: Create a policy allowing the application access to the Key Vault<br>
+Step 3:  Replace  ‘<Azure_AD_Application_Id>’ with your AP ID recorded in earlier step.
+Make sure to include the ‘ at the beginning and end<br>

+Task 5: Create a table in the SQL Database and select data columns for encryption Step 10:  If you get an error when connecting, manually type in your password

+Step 14:  If the paste does not paste correctly, open notepad on the Lab VM not the RDP session and paste the query into notepad.
+Copy and paste from notepad into the the RDP session

+# NOTE - Labs 8, 9 and 10 launch in a single lab environment - Do Note End between labs

-## Lab 11 – Azure Monitor ~30 Minutes
+## Lab 8 – Azure Monitor ~30 Minutes

 Task 3: Enable the Log Analytics virtual machine extension <br>
 Step 1: Before beginning this task, ensure that the Log Analytics Workspace deployment has completed successfully, it should take 1-2 minutes<br>